 Where is your pension invested?

-If you have a personal pension, a stakeholder pension or money in a workplace defined-contribution scheme (including a NEST scheme) you will normally have to decide where your pension money is invested.
+If you have a personal pension, a stakeholder pension or money in a workplace defined contribution scheme (including a NEST scheme) you’ll normally have to decide where your pension money is invested.

 Reducing your risk as you approach retirement

-As a guide, if you are less than 15 years away from retirement it may be a good idea to start moving some of your pension investments from funds that invest largely in shares to ones that invest more in lower risk investments such as bonds and cash.
+As a guide, if you’re less than 15 years away from retirement it might be a good idea to start moving some of your pension investments from funds that invest largely in shares to ones that invest more in lower risk investments such as bonds and cash.

 Moving your pension to less risky investments